ghowland/Loki-and-Rhymerosaurus-Journey-To-Axberath/README.md

 For the second wish?

-**Rhymerosaurus:** I wish to become immortal, so that I can keep the sewers of Asgard clean forward.
-May my immortality immediately dissolve leaving me dead, if I ever forego my sanitation duties.
+**Rhymerosaurus:** I wish to be granted the title of a small shack by the sewer entrance of the section 18D.
+That has always been my favorite sewer entrance, and I would like to live near my work so I can continue to provide excellent sanitation engineering services to asgard.

 **Loki:** Very well.
 I shall grant you a small shack, I, Loki, the trickster god, and god of mischief, will grant that you shall have the finest possible home next to the sewer where you will spend your life.
 I shall also grant that you will not need to purchase it, or pay rent and taxes.

 Is that...acceptable to you?

-**Rhymerosaurus:** I wish to be granted the title of a small shack by the sewer entrance of the section 18D.
-That has always been my favorite sewer entrance, and I would like to live near my work so I can continue to provide excellent sanitation engineering services to asgard.

 **Rhymerosaurus:** It is a joy to my ears, my god.
 I am a happy sanitation engineer.